thebigdatajedi/anakin/README.md

 npm i eslint -D

-So the ::i:: is for install the package name and the ::-D:: means added to our dev dependencies not our regular dependencies.
+So the i is for install the package name and the -D means add it to our dev dependencies not our regular dependencies.

 Our package.json looks like this: